Sasszem/13/README.md

 Recreation of a simple game

+## To play

+Grab a download from the releases page.
+Needs Löve2D version 11.3 or compatible.
+Works on every platform supported by Löve2D, but the main target is android.

+## To build

+Clone this repo **with submodules**, and enjoy.
+I used [love-release](https://github.com/MisterDA/love-release) to make a bundle.

 ## The original

 I got the idea from a mobile game "Make it 13" (later renamed to "Number merger infinity"), which was quite addictive, but poorly implemented, and had quite a few ads.